By

 4 Min Read

 In a very short period of time, blockchain has revolutionized the way we think about exchanging money, storing data, and communicating with others in a decentralized yet trusted and secure environment.
-With inventions like NFTs and Metaverse, blockchain technology opens up exciting opportunities in one of the world’s most popular and profitable industries - gaming.
+With inventions like NFTs and Metaverse, blockchain technology opens up exciting opportunities in one of the world’s most popular and profitable industries - gaming, which is becoming an integral part of the broader blockchain ecosystem.

 At their core, decentralized games are founded on the backbone of blockchain technology and rely on smart contacts.
 In blockchain games, there are some that hold ownership over in-game assets on the technology, while others use blockchain to run entire worlds.

-To grasp the concept of blockchain gaming, we need to go back to the basics and explore what blockchain is.
+To grasp the concept of blockchain based games, we need to go back to the basics and explore what blockchain is.
 At the heart of blockchain gaming lies a distributed public ledger with no central authority.
-The inherent decentralization provided by blockchain is the core distinction between blockchain games and traditional games, which rely on centralized server infrastructure.
+Blockchain transactions play a crucial role in recording and validating in-game interactions, ensuring transparency and security.
+The inherent decentralization provided by blockchain is the core distinction between blockchain games and traditional games, which rely on centralized servers.

 Тhe big potential of blockchain in games became apparent with the emergence of non-fungible tokens or NTFs - unique, digital assets or cryptographic tokens stored on a blockchain.
 NFTs allow gamers to claim ownership of certain in-game assets, like skins and characters.
 They can also be in full control over their assets due to blockchain’s decentralized foundation.
 Assets can be traded with other players or can be sold for crypto.
 And unlike traditional games, blockchain enables a greater level of connectivity between games by allowing players to use assets across different game universes.

-There are several use cases of blockchain that it’s worth looking into. including NFTs, play-to-earn, and Gaming economy tokens.
+There are several use cases of blockchain that it’s worth looking into, including NFTs, play-to-earn, and Gaming economy tokens.
+Blockchain gaming activity has surged in recent years, reflecting the growing interest and investment in this innovative space.

 NFTs